documentationfor yFiles for HTML 3.0.0.1

 PasteCtrl+V, Shift ⇧+Ins

-The Copy and Cut operations are applied to the selected items.
-Cut can be thought of as a combined Copy and Delete.
-This has some implications, e.g. when cutting a node that has incident edges, only the selected node will end up in the clipboard, but since cutting deletes the item from the graph, the connected edges will simply be removed.
+The Copy and Cut operations apply to the selected items.
+Cut can be considered a combination of Copy and Delete.
+This has some implications.
+For example, when cutting a node that has incident edges, only the selected node will end up in the clipboard.
+However, because cutting deletes the item from the graph, the connected edges will simply be removed.

-There is another command, Duplicate, which can be thought of as a combined Copy-Paste command, except it doesn’t modify the clipboard.
-You can duplicate the selected items simply by pressing Ctrl+D. Since this is also a clipboard operation, the cases described above apply, e.g. when duplicating an edge with only one connected node.
+There is another command, Duplicate, which can be considered a combined Copy-Paste command, except it doesn’t modify the clipboard.
+You can duplicate the selected items by pressing Ctrl+D. Because this is also a clipboard operation, the cases described above apply.
+For example, consider duplicating an edge with only one connected node.

 GraphViewerInputMode.allowClipboardOperations